The Harvard Style stipulates that you must cite in two places:

 In-text citation: Further Examples

-entry that appears in the body of your paper after a direct quote or when paraphrasing a passage, summarising an idea from a particular page or you want to direct the reader to a specific page.
+In-Text Citation (Author date, page number) - use this in the body of your paper after a direct quote or when paraphrasing a passage, summarising an idea from a particular page or you want to direct the reader to a specific page.
+When referencing journal articles do not include a page number

 As a general rule (which varies depending on subject matter), quotations should be less than 10% of your total word count

-When quoting a page or paragraph the page number is always required within the in-text citation
+When quoting a page or paragraph from a book the page number is always required within the in-text citation

 If the quotation is of 30 words or over then it should be: (a) On a separate paragraph, (b) In a one size smaller font, (c) Left indented, (d) No quotation marks, (e) Preceded by a full colon.

-If you refer to a source which you have not read, but which is mentioned in a source you have read, you cite both in the text but include only the work you have read in the list of references.
-This is also described as 'secondary citing'.
+If you refer to a source which you have not read, but which is mentioned in a source you have read, you cite both in your in-text reference but include only the work you have actually read in the full reference list at the end.

 Two or more documents with the same author and year of publication